plan2net/typo3-update-check/README.md

 Release announcement: https://typo3.org/article/typo3-12415-security-release

+⚠️ Breaking changes or security updates were found.
 Do you want to continue with the update? [y/N]
 ```

 ## Non-interactive mode

 In non-interactive environments (CI/CD), the plugin will display information but automatically proceed with the update.

+## API availability

+If the TYPO3 API is temporarily unavailable, the plugin will display an error message but allow the update to proceed.
+This ensures that temporary API issues don't block your development workflow.

 ## Caching